 Everything got more complicated.
-A large array of measurements, in particular in the research project on the North Atlantic JONSWAP (Joint North Sea Wave Project) was assembled.
-At the place of the wave prediction models of the first generation came second-generation model using the energy spectrum.
+A large array of measurements, in particular in the research project on the North Atlantic JONSWAP (Joint North Sea Wave Project), was assembled.
+At the place of the first generation's wave prediction models came the second-generation model using the energy spectrum.
 In the early 1980s, there were wave models of the third-generation (3G).
-Actually, we hadn't reached the fourth-generation models yet, but the most commonly used model is the third generation WAM model (Hasselmann, S., et al., WAMDI Group, The WAM model ‐ A third generation ocean wave prediction model, J. Phys.
+Actually, we hadn't reached the fourth-generation models yet.
+The most commonly used model is the third generation WAM model (Hasselmann, S., et al., WAMDI Group, The WAM model ‐ A third-generation ocean wave prediction model, J. Phys.
 Oceanogr., 18, 1775–1810, 1988.)

-Of course, there are still shortcomings, for example, these models can not predict the waves in a rapidly changing wind situations, but still 3G models provide a good result.
+Of course, there are still shortcomings.
+For example, these models can not predict the waves in rapidly changing wind situations, but still, 3G models provide a good result.

-In the pre-computer era, you could use a model built on the nomogram for wave heights forecasting in relatively simple situations, such as pre-assessment or for small projects which have been given, for example, in Shore Protection Manual.
+In the pre-computer era, you could use a model built on the nomogram for wave heights forecasting in relatively simple situations, such as pre-assessment or small projects given, for example, in Shore Protection Manual.

 There are 3 situations possible when the simplified prediction will give quite an exact estimation.

-1. The wind is blowing in a constant direction over some distance and not limited by time (enough time) - then the growth of the wave is determined and limited by the length of acceleration (fetch-limited
+- The wind is blowing in a constant direction over some distance and not limited by time (enough time) - then the growth of the wave is determined and limited by the length of acceleration (fetch-limited).

-Empirically, we obtained the following dependence for the case when wave growth is limited by the length of the acceleration.
+Empirically, we obtained the following dependence when the length of the acceleration limits wave growth.